datafibers-community/df_complete_guide/design_overview.md

 ## Status Sync.
 There are following sub-components here.
 * Kafka Connect status sync.
-* Flink Transform status sync
+* Flink Transform status sync.
-* Import all Kafka connects when started
+* Import all Kafka connects when started.
-* Meta-data sync to repository
+* Meta-data sync to repository.